Make grill clean-up easy! Follow these tips so that you can get back to enjoying your outdoor space with friends and family.

 - For tougher jobs, place cool grill grates inside a plastic garbage bag and spray them with oven cleaner.
 Tie the bag shut and let it sit outside for a few hours.
 Wearing rubber gloves, place grates on a newspaper and then scrub with abrasive brush or scrub pad.
 Rinse with water.

 - You can also spray oven cleaner in the bowl of the grill and, wearing rubber gloves, wipe the residue out using crumpled newspaper.

 If you opt to use a brush with bristles to clean your grill, follow these safety steps:

 - In many ways, grill brushes are like toothbrushes.
 When you see the bristles beginning to flatten or lose their efficacy, it’s time to replace.

 - Apply the “tweezer test”: take a pair of tweezers, randomly select five to 10 bristles and gently pull – if any bristles come off, it’s time to replace.

-- We don’t recommend not leaving grill brushes exposed to the elements when not in use.
+- We don’t recommend leaving grill brushes exposed to the elements when not in use.
 The rain, sunlight, humidity, snow, etc., can age them prematurely.